 Around late September, when the real apple cider starts lining the grocery store’s shelves, it means one thing for this household: it’s officially maple bourbon apple cider season and let me tell you, this recipe is dangerously delicious.

 *This post is not sponsored by Maker’s Mark.
-It’s just the preferred whisky my husband & I regularly purchase.
+It’s just the preferred whisky my partner & I regularly purchase.

 I made this recipe a few years ago when I hosted some girlfriends at our last apartment.
 We had an Outlander marathon…or tried to anyway.
 By episode 5 we were all getting super sleepy and I’m sure it had nothing to do with the bourbon drinks I made.